MBrewer97/Hello_World/README.md

 One day I hope to work for the NBA, Nike, or ESPN.

 ## Skills and Strengths
+Python and Excel are two analytical skills I am expanding upon.

-My top five strenghts are adaptability, strategic, includer, futurisitc, and arranger
+My top five strenghts are adaptability, strategic, includer, futurisitc, and arranger.

 ### Coursework
 Database Management